GoogleCloudPlatform/google-cloud-iot-arduino/README.md

-This contains two parts: a library to make a JWT (json web token) which is used to authenticate with Google Cloud IOT, and Arduino sketches that demonstrate how to connect to Google Cloud IOT using the available HTTP and MQTT bridges.
+This contains two parts: a library to make a JWT (json web token) which is used to authenticate with Google Cloud IOT, and Arduino sketches that demonstrate how to connect to Google Cloud IOT using the available MQTT bridge.

 **This example is not an officially supported Google product, does not have a SLA/SLO, and should not be used in production.**

-There's been a lot of confusion recently regarding which example to use, it's recommended that you start with the lwmqtt (light-weight MQTT) examples as they seem to be the most stable.

 ## Supported hardware targets